 A participating artist in the Heard Museum Guild Indian Fair & Market for several years, Vernon Begaye created the bolo tie that was part of the raffle for the 2015 Moondance at the Heard gala.

-So stock up on holiday ornaments, jewelry, pottery, baskets, books and much more at the Heard Museum Shops on Black Friday, Saturday and Sunday!
+So stock up on holiday ornaments, jewelry, pottery, baskets, books and much more at the Heard Museum Shops!